trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 ------------------

 The Hive connector supports reading from Hive materialized views.
-In Presto, these views are presented as regular, read-only tables.
+In Trino, these views are presented as regular, read-only tables.

 Configuration
 -------------